Nisha-GITHUB-2005/NishaK/README.md

 # NishaK
-This is my first git repository
+This is my first git repository.
+Author -Nishak